The Pleasure Seekers (band)

-The Pleasure Seekers was a 1960s-era, all-female rock band from Detroit, Michigan.
+The Pleasure Seekers was a 1964-founded, all-female rock band from Detroit, Michigan.
 The band morphed into Cradle, changing direction musically.
-They are known due in large part to the later prominence of band member Suzi Quatro.
+They are known in large part due to the later prominence of band member Suzi Quatro.

 Name

-According to Suzi Quatro in her memoir Unzipped, the sisters searched a dictionary for a name for their band.
-Upon encountering "hedonist", they used the definition "pleasure seeker" to create "The Pleasure Seekers".
+According to Suzi Quatro in her memoir Unzipped, the Quatro sisters searched a dictionary for a name for their band.
+Upon encountering "hedonist", they used the definition "pleasure seeker" to create the band's name.

 History

 Biography

-During May 1964 The Pleasure Seekers were formed by Patti Quatro in Detroit, Michigan.
-The original lineup included lead singers Suzi Quatro and Patti Quatro (born 10 March 1948) with Nancy Ball on drums, guitarist Mary Lou Ball and Diane Baker on piano.
-Leo Fenn, the husband of Arlene Quatro (born 1941), was the band's manager.
-Patti eventually asked Dave Leone to give them a spot at his teen night club, The Hideout.
+During May 1964, the Pleasure Seekers were formed by Patti Quatro in Detroit, Michigan.
+The original lineup included lead singers Suzi Quatro and Patti Quatro, with Nancy Ball on drums, Mary Lou Ball on guitar, and Diane Baker on piano.
+Leo Fenn, the husband of sister Arlene Quatro, was the band's manager.
+Patti asked Dave Leone to give them a spot at his teen night club, The Hideout.
 He put them on stage two weeks later, and they soon became well known at the venue.
 They gained momentum in the burgeoning Detroit rock community, playing concerts and teen clubs with Ted Nugent, Bob Seger and others.

-The band's first record was released on the Hideout Records label in 1965, when Suzi Quatro and sister Patti Quatro were 15 and 17 years old, respectively.
+The band's first record was released on the Hideout Records label in 1965, when Suzi and Patti Quatro were 15 and 17 years old, respectively.
 Both sides of their first single, "Never Thought You'd Leave Me" b/w "What a Way to Die", have some prominence.
-The former is included on Highs in the Mid-Sixties, Volume 6, while the latter was covered by "The Mummies" in the 1988 cult film Blood Orgy of the Leather Girls.
+The former is included on Highs in the Mid-Sixties, Volume 6, while the latter was covered by the Mummies in the B movie Blood Orgy of the Leather Girls (1988).
 Both songs, with lyrics by Dave Leone, are included on the compilation album Friday at the Hideout, a Hideout Records retrospective that charted regionally.

-During early 1966, Sheryl 'Sherry' Hammerlee joined the band on rhythm guitar and Arlene Quatro replaced Diane Baker on piano.
+During early 1966, Sheryl "Sherry" Hammerlee joined the band on rhythm guitar and Arlene Quatro replaced Diane Baker on piano.
 In October that year Darline Arnone joined the band.
-Pami Bedford also joined in August 1967, replacing Hammerlee.
+Pami Benford also joined in August 1967, replacing Hammerlee.

 In 1968, they became one of the earliest all-female rock bands to sign with a major label, Mercury Records.
 They released a second single, "Light of Love" b/w "Good Kind of Hurt", with both songs charting.
 The group matured into a dynamic show band and toured the US.
 Their show featured a Sgt.
 Pepper/Magical Mystery Tour revue, as well as a Motown sound revue.
 The show incorporated one of the earliest light shows.